SERVIR-WA/GALUP/training/1_lu/modules/module1.md

 **What will you learn from this module?**

-- Installing QGIS and PyLUSAT, and Loading _LUCIS-OPEN Tools for QGIS_,
+- Installing QGIS and PyLUSAT, and loading _LUCIS-OPEN Tools for QGIS_,
-- Be familiar with QGIS 3.10.8,
+- Be familiar with the user interface of QGIS 3.10.8,
-- Visualizing GIS data and creating maps in QGIS.
+- Visualizing GIS data and creating maps.

 ## 1. Software Installation